MinhHungPhan/aws-hands-on-labs/10-AWS-Route-53/01-foundational/01-setting-up-cross-account-dns-resolution-with-aws-ram-and-route-53-resolver/README.md

 2. **Associate Forwarding Rules**:
 - Associate the rules with VPCs hosting workloads in each participating account to start resolving on-premises domains.

-3. **Create Private Hosted Zones**:
-- Create a unique private hosted zone within each account using subdomains of `private.cloud.kientree.com` to prevent conflicts (e.g., `devops.private.cloud.kientree.com`).

 ### Step 3: Create Private Hosted Zones

 In this step, set up private hosted zones in each participating account and associate them with the centralized DNS-VPC for cross-account DNS resolution.

 1. **Create Private Hosted Zone**:
 - In each participating account, create a private hosted zone with a unique subdomain of `private.cloud.kientree.com`.
+Use unique names for each private hosted zone to avoid domain conflicts in your environment (for example, `devops.private.cloud.kientree.com` or `finops.private.cloud.kientree.com`).

 2. **Associate Private Hosted Zone with DNS-VPC**:
 - Authorize and associate each private hosted zone with the DNS-VPC to enable centralized DNS resolution across accounts.